-- a.
-Severity: Select the severity level by which you want to filter the list of alarms. - b.
-Status: Select the status by which you want to filter the list of alarms. - c.
-Date and Time: Select the alarms by their start and end dates.
+- Severity: Select the severity level by which you want to filter the list of alarms. - b.
+Status: Select the status by which you want to filter the list of alarms. - Date and Time: Select the alarms by their start and end dates. - 2.
+Click OK.